 Using Apple Canning Scraps

-With all these apple canning recipes, you’ll have plenty of peels and cores about.
+With all these apple canning recipes, you’ll have plenty of peels and cores around.
 The peels make great chicken feed, but they’ll also culture into a delicious apple scrap vinegar.

 While it’s not quite the same as traditional homemade apple cider vinegar, but who can complain when it uses up peels that would otherwise just go to the compost.